-Camping is a joy, and eating almost anything around a fire tastes better than at my dining room table.
-Also, while I am a healthy-food advocate, when exerting on a hike or climb, all bets are off – I’ll even eat peanut butter and jelly sandwiches for a lunch or snack.
+Eating almost anything around a campfire tastes better than at my home dining room table.
+Also, while I am a healthy-food advocate, when exerting on a hike or climb, all bets are off.
+I will even eat peanut butter and jelly sandwiches for a lunch or snack.
 Peanuts are protein, jelly gives a jolt of energy and the bread is filling.

 At Campsite – Low Prep